degrado-lab/easyMD/README.md

 `module load CBI conda-stage`

-Create the environment using `conda env create`, as above.
+Create the environment using `conda env create -f easyMD.yml`, as above.

 This can be painfully slow on Wynton, but in my experience, shouldn't take more than 20 minutes for this environment.